stelzinga/MF/Management_Framework-Appendix.md

 In addition to the above it is possible to have references like [# SEC1 ## Sec 2] which explicitly refers to L2 Section 'Sec2' *in* L1 Section 'SEC1'.

-In notes it is possible to use such references by explicitly using the words 'section(s)' or 'note(s)' in front of, or behind the item. e.g. "... section ## Routines in section # OBJECTIVES in note MGT: Planning ...".
+In notes it is possible to use such references by explicitly using the words 'section(s)' or 'note(s)' in front of, or behind the item. e.g. "... section ## Routines in section # OBJECTIVES in note MGT: 01.Planning ...".

 ### File
 For a file the Note Reference is [File Path], [F: File Path] or [F: File Path] in which File Path is either a full path to a file or directory or a shorter version of such path.
 File Paths are operating system specific.